DialogueMaker/plugin/docs/syncing-with-rojo/README.md

 Dialogue Maker is open-source, so you can easily make your own loader in your favorite code editor by using git submodules.

 > [!NOTE]
-> This method may defeat the purpose of the ["Reset Packages"](/docs/toolbar/README.md#reset-packages) button, but who cares?
+> This method may defeat the purpose of the ["Initialize Loader Script"](/docs/toolbar/README.md#initialize-client), ["Adjust Client Settings"](/docs/toolbar/README.md#adjust-settings), and ["Reset Packages"](/docs/toolbar/README.md#reset-packages) buttons, but who cares?
 You'll have a loader that you can break all you want and easily revert by using Rojo and git.
 So much better.

 #### Clone, fork, or create a template from Dialogue Maker Group's loader
 Consider cloning the DialogueMaker/loader repository if you have edit access to the loader, you're doing some quick testing, or you just want to use the default loader as-is.